g3q/ProtoRecords/README.md

 # ProtoRecords
 This tool is used to view many protocol records such as CNAME Records, etc...

+# Install dependencies
-Install dependencies: apt-get install curl dnsutils whois -y
+apt-get install curl dnsutils whois -y

+# Usage
+sudo bash protorecords.sh